sanand0/forms/README.md

 - `actions`: optional.
 A list of actions to display along with the documents.
 Actions can have:
     - `label`: required.
 The text to display for the action (templates using the variables `app`, `form` or `doc` allowed)
     - `url`: The link to visit when the action is clicked (templates using the variables `app`, `form` or `doc` allowed)
+- `permissions`: optional.
+Permissions for the form.
+See the permissions section below
 - `template`: optional.
 A template name to use from the application's template list.
 Defaults to `default`

 View objects